Geometric energy transport and refrigeration with driven quantum dots: Introduction

-This paper therefore systematically analyzes geometric energy pumping through a single-level quantum with possibly strong onsite interaction---which can be either repulsive or attractive---and weak tunnel coupling to electronic reservoirs.
-This analysis shows how the pumped energy reveals more about the resonant and off-resonant dot dynamics than the pumped charge, which becomes particularly striking for attractive interaction.
-Using these insights, we also explore how the dot would operate as a refrigerator or heat pump, and how local electron pairing due to attractive onsite interaction would influence this operation.
+This paper therefore systematically analyzes geometric energy pumping through a single-level quantum dot with possibly strong onsite interaction---which can be either repulsive or attractive---and weak tunnel coupling to electronic reservoirs.
+We address the characteristics of energy pumping for transport spectroscopy as well as cyclically operated quantum dot heat engines.
+Appealing to both the geometric character of the driving and to general symmetries of open fermionic systems, we derive analytical expressions directly linking the intuitively understandable, well-known DC linear response properties of the dot~\cite{Staring1993Apr,Dzurak1993Sep} to the pumped charge and energy.
+This enables an in-depth pumping analysis revealing the pumped energy to be significantly more insightful into the resonant and off-resonant dot dynamics than the charge, especially for attractive interaction.
+Moreover, we directly relate the efficiency of the dot operated as a driven refrigerator or heat pump to the dot's steady-state thermovoltage.
+This makes particularly transparent how local electron pairing due to attractive onsite interaction would influence this operation.

 To realize geometric charge and energy pumping, we assume the system to be slowly driven in time by the periodic modulation of an arbitrary pair of parameters, see \Fig{fig_model}.
 This includes any finite, and possibly driven interaction strength, bias voltage~\cite{Reckermann2010Jun,Calvo2012Dec,Placke2018Aug} and temperature differences between the leads, with the latter two being particularly relevant when operating the system as an engine, a refrigerator or a heat pump.
 Namely, time-dependent driving can result in charge and energy flow against the current direction imposed by biases.
 Beyond thermoelectrics, geometric pumping currents which superpose bias-induced stationary currents have also been shown to be useful as a spectroscopic tool~\cite{Reckermann2010Jun,Calvo2012Dec}.